The Accounting Bases and Financial Reporting Frameworks used by 150 Governments Globally

 Every day, governments spend large sums of public funds on a range of services and infrastructure for their citizens.
 Good public financial management is essential to ensure that these funds are managed in the public interest and to build and sustain public trust in government.

-IFAC and The Chartered Institute of Public Finance and Accountancy (CIPFA), with the Zurich University of Applied Science as a knowledge partner, developed The International Public Sector Financial Accountability Index to track the quality of public sector financial reporting around the world, delivering a country-by-country snapshot of public financial reporting and budgeting, as well as plans for future reform in each jurisdiction.
+IFAC and The Chartered Institute of Public Finance and Accountancy (CIPFA), with the Zurich University of Applied Science as a knowledge partner, developed The International Public Sector Financial Accountability Index to track the quality of public sector financial reporting around the world, delivering a country-by-country snapshot of the bases and frameworks used for public financial reporting, as well as the projected impacts of reforms in jurisdictions projected for implementation by 2023.

 The Index focuses on federal/central government, and will be expanded over time to include state/provincial and local government.